abelcerezuela/memory-cards-game/README.md

   - If correct: green highlight, score increases, new round starts.
   - If incorrect: red highlight, number revealed, game ends.

+## Building and running this angular app
-For more information about building and running this angular app, read the README.md file located in the memory-cards-angular-app folder.
+For more information about building and running this angular app, read the [README.md file](https://github.com/abelcerezuela/memory-cards-game/blob/main/memory-cards-angular-app/README.md) located in the memory-cards-angular-app folder.